All You Need to Know About Identifying and Treating Sensitive Skin

 What separates these two people is not willpower or skin toughness.
 It is the structural and biological state of the stratum corneum — the outermost layer of the epidermis — and the health of the microbial ecosystem living on its surface.

 In sensitive skin, the stratum corneum has reduced ability to act as a selective barrier.
 Its lipid matrix — built from ceramides, fatty acids, and cholesterol — is disrupted, allowing irritants and allergens to penetrate deeper into the skin than they should.
 This penetration triggers neurosensory responses (the burning, stinging, tingling) and immune-mediated inflammation (the redness, swelling, rash).
-The visible symptoms are the endpoint of a biological cascade that begins at the barrier level — which is why treating only the symptoms, without restoring the barrier, produces only temporary relief.
+The visible symptoms are the endpoint of a biological cascade that begins at the barrier level — which is why addressing only the symptoms, without supporting the barrier, produces only temporary relief.

 How Many People Have It — And Why It's Increasing